nekStab/nekStabDoc/docs/quickstart.rst

    contains example problems.
 Note: NOT included in the master branch on the GitHub repo.

-.. topic:: /doc

-   contains the user documentation.
-Note: NOT included in the master branch on the GitHub repo.

-.. topic:: /3rd_party

-   its purpose it to provide a consistent place for 3rd party code.

 ---------------------
 Case files
 ---------------------

 .. topic::  SIZE